Sensitivity Analysis of Distributionally Robust BSDEs and RBSDEs: Main Results

 \section{Main Results}

-We first provide the sensitivity of a general BSDE with respect to $\L^\infty$ deviations, which will be used to derive the sensitivity of optimal control problems in the next subsections.
-We will study the differentiability at $0$ of a class of problems including Equation \eqref{eqdef:sensi_opti_control}.
-Finally, we address the sensitivity of mixed optimal stopping and control problems extending our results to a class of problems including \eqref{eqdef:sensi_optima_stopping}.
+We first study the sensitivity of a general BSDE with respect to $\L^\infty$ deviations.
+This result will be used in the next subsections to derive sensitivity formulas for optimal control problems.
+We then investigate the differentiability at $0$ of a class of problems that includes \eqref{eqdef:sensi_opti_control}.
+Finally, we address the sensitivity of mixed optimal control/stopping problems, thereby extending our analysis to a class of problems that includes \eqref{eqdef:sensi_optima_stopping}.